-No, there is no 'works council' consent required.
+No. 'Works council' consent is not required.

 It is recommended to ensure that the granting of guarantees and securities be approved by the grantor itself (ie, its board or relevant authorised corporate body) with the view to assess and ascertain that the granting of guarantees or security satisfies the corporate interest of the grantor and any conflict of interest be cleared.